HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/api/index.md

 ## OpenAPI and Swagger Explorer

-The people service APIs are documented using OpenAPI, which provides a standard way to describe RESTful APIs and generate interactive documentation.
-The OpenAPI specification is available for each API category, allowing developers and administrators to explore the available endpoints, request/response formats, and authentication requirements.
+People Service APIs are documented using OpenAPI, which provides a standard way to describe RESTful APIs and generate interactive documentation.
+The OpenAPI specification is available for each API category, allowing developers and administrators to explore the available endpoints, request and response formats, and authentication requirements.

-To check out the OpenAPI documentation for the people service APIs, use the Swagger Explorer tool.
-The Swagger Explorer provides an interactive interface for exploring the APIs, making it easy to understand the available endpoints and test them with sample requests.
+You can check the OpenAPI documentation for People Service APIs using the Swagger Explorer tool.
+This tool provides an interactive interface for exploring the APIs, making it easy to understand the available endpoints and test them with sample requests.

-You can access the Swagger Explorer for the people service APIs via the URL &lt;HOSTNAME&gt;/dx/api/people/v1/explorer and the OpenAPI specification via the URL &lt;HOSTNAME&gt;/dx/api/people/v1/openapi/openapi.json
+Use the following URLs to access the Swagger Explorer for People Service APIs and OpenAPI specification:
+- People Service APIs: `&lt;HOSTNAME&gt;/dx/api/people/v1/explorer`
+- OpenAPI Specification: `&lt;HOSTNAME&gt;/dx/api/people/v1/openapi/openapi.json`

 ## OpenAPI Specification

-See the [OpenAPI spec](https://pages.git.cwp.pnp-hcl.com/Team-Q/internal-doc/enable/b2e-services/people-service/api-documentation/people-service-openapi-spec.json) for more details on the people service API schema.
+For more information on the People Service API schema, refer to [OpenAPI spec](https://pages.git.cwp.pnp-hcl.com/Team-Q/internal-doc/enable/b2e-services/people-service/api-documentation/people-service-openapi-spec.json).